 3 Ways to track percent complete [Video]

-This video summarises the three methods I’ve discussed above.
+This video summarizes the three methods I’ve discussed above.

 Do you need to track percent complete on projects?